Mastering Music PR: Elevate Your Brand and Reach Your Audience

 5. Visual Branding Matters

-Album artwork, music videos, and promotional photos aren’t just decoration—they tell your story visually.
-Every image should reflect your sound, style, and personality.
+Album artwork, music videos and promotional photos are not just decoration—they tell your story visually.
+Every image should reflect your sound, style and personality.

 6. Know Your Audience

-You don’t need millions of fans—just the right ones.
-Understand your listeners' tastes, habits, and platforms.
+You do not need millions of fans—just the right ones.
+Understand your listeners' tastes, habits and platforms.
 Tailor your messaging to hit where it resonates most.

 7. Promote Your Live Events